skip to content

 Desert Healthcare District Grant Program –

-(NOTE: Our new and improved grant management platform will launch June 1, 2023.
-More information.)
 The Desert Healthcare District has adopted a grant program to invest in nonprofits and public agencies whose activities and programs align with the District's strategic goals and objectives, and improve the health and well-being of District residents.

 Eligibility

 The District awards grants only to organizations exempt from federal taxation under Section 501(c) (3) of the Internal Revenue Code or equivalent exemption, such as a public agency, program or institution.
-Except for mini grant recipients, organizations must have current audited financial statements.
+Except for Mini Grant recipients, organizations must have current audited financial statements.

 Criteria